 Initial Setup for the userland PPP daemon consists of editing your /etc/ppp/ppp.conf file.
 This file doesn't exist by default, but there is a file /etc/ppp/ppp.conf.sample in which you can simply edit to create your own ppp.conf file.
-Here I will start with the simplist setup and probably most used setup.
-Here is a quick ppp.conf file that will simply connect to your ISP and set your default routes and nameserver.
-With this file all the information you need is your ISP's phone number and your username and password.
+Here I will start with the simplest and probably most used setup.
+Here is a quick ppp.conf file that simply sets some defaults:

 '''

 default:

 set log Phase Chat LCP IPCP CCP tun command

 set device /dev/cua01

 set speed 115200

-set dial "ABORT BUSY ABORT NO\\sCARRIER TIMEOUT 5 \"\" AT OK-AT-OK ATE1Q0 OK\\dATDT\\T TIMEOUT 40 CONNECT"
+set dial "ABORT BUSY ABORT NO\\sCARRIER TIMEOUT 5 \"\" AT OK-AT-OK ATE1Q0 OK \\dATDT\\T TIMEOUT 40 CONNECT"

 '''

-The section under the default: tag will get executed each time.
-Here we setup all our critical information.
-Here with "set log" we set our logging levels.
-This can be changed; refer to ppp(8) for more info on setting up logging levels.
+The section under the default: tag gets executed each time.
+Here we set up all our critical information.
+With "set log" we set our logging levels.
+This can be changed: refer to ppp(8) for more info on setting up logging levels.
 Our device gets set with "set device".
 This is the device that the modem is on.
 In this example the modem is on com port 2.
 Therefore com port 1 would be /dev/cua00.
 With "set speed" we set the speed of our dialup connection and with "set dial" we set our dialup parameters.
 With this we can change our timeout time, etc. This line should stay pretty much as it is though.

-Now we can move on and setup our information specific to our ISP.
+Now we can move on and set up information specific to our ISP.
 We do this by adding another tag under our default: section.
-This tag can be called anything you want, easiest to just use the name of your ISP.
+This tag can be called anything you want - easiest to just use the name of your ISP.
 Here I will use myisp: as our tag referring to our ISP.
-Here is a simple setup incorporating all we need to get ourselves connected.
+Here is a simple setup incorporating all we need to get ourselves connected: